dzmipt/kdbStudio/notes.md

+* Improvements in charting:
-* Chart: display mouse cursor coordinates
+    * display mouse cursor coordinates
+    * drag for zoom can be done in any direction
+    * chart can be moved
+    * shortcuts for copy, save, etc.

 `dz2.0.1` 2021.12.23
 -----